Check out the session summary below.

 By Katie Quinn

 Women and people with reproductive organs experience major health problems throughout their lifetimes.
-However, stories about women’s health are severely underreported.
-And health research for people with reproductive organs is often underfunded.
-The panel guides journalists on the current medical state of menopause, endometriosis and technology that could influence birth outcomes.
+Yet issues related to women’s health are severely underreported.
+And this kind of health research is often underfunded.

-"We cannot still tell the difference between normal and abnormal contractions," Wang said.
+"We still cannot tell the difference between normal and abnormal contractions," Wang said.

 Katie Quinn is a student reporter at KBIA in Columbia, Missouri.
 She was a 2023 AHCJ Missouri Health Journalism Fellow.